The .com Monopoly: 1.36 Billion Hostnames, 42.7% of the Internet, and Why Nothing Else Comes Close

 Metric Value

 Even Google couldn't crack it.
-Google launched .app and .dev with a built-in security advantage (mandatory HTTPS via HSTS preloading), accumulated roughly 600,000 registrations each over five years — then sold its entire registrar business (10 million domains) to Squarespace in 2023 and exited the domain space.
+Google launched .app and .dev with a built-in security advantage (mandatory HTTPS via HSTS preloading) — and our dataset still puts them at 6.7M and 4.4M observed hostnames respectively, against .com's 1.36 billion.
+In 2023 Google sold its registrar business to Squarespace and stepped back from the consumer domain space.
 Google's own products — Gmail, YouTube, Google Cloud — all run on google.com.

 Switching Costs

 The lock-in is not psychological — it is operational.
 Changing a domain means updating every inbound link, every email configuration, every business card, every SEO signal, every API endpoint, every SSL certificate, and every piece of brand collateral.
-Academic research on network effects in the domain system confirms that these switching costs produce "monopolistic markets where dominance results in market lock-in — even if the given provider offers inferior products."
-For .com, the provider isn't inferior — the alternatives simply cannot overcome the compounding advantage of 41 years of path dependence.
+Academic research on network effects in the domain system describes how these switching costs produce "monopolistic markets where dominance results in market lock-in — even if the given provider offers inferior products."
+For .com, the provider isn't inferior — the alternatives simply cannot overcome the compounding advantage of four decades of path dependence.

-The Infrastructure Bet: 300 Billion Queries a Day, One Registry
+The Infrastructure Bet: Hundreds of Billions of Queries a Day, One Registry

-Verisign processes over 300 billion DNS queries per day for .com and .net — a volume that has grown from 48 billion in 2008, driven in part by AI agents and automated web crawling.
-The company operates two of the Internet's 13 root name servers (A-root and J-root) across more than 100 global anycast instances, and maintains capacity at 100x peak observed load.
+Verisign reports processing on the order of hundreds of billions of DNS queries per day for .com and .net combined — a volume that has grown steadily, driven in part by AI agents and automated crawling.
+The company operates two of the Internet's 13 root name servers (A-root and J-root) across more than 100 global anycast instances, and maintains capacity well above peak observed load.

 Metric Value